Tuesday, 26 July 2016

 Exercise regularly :

 The key is moderation and understanding your limits as a person, who has just undergone surgery.
-Your body is still weak and will take its own time in returning back to full strength, so you should not push your body initially.
+Your body is still weak and will take its own time to return back to full strength, so you should not push your body initially.
 Walking is the best exercise to start with.
 You can start with what time your body permits you without tiring it too much and gradually increase the time.

 Do not start doing strenuous exercises and lifting weights initially as is not advised in any stomach surgery for at least three months.

 Regular exercise post-kidney transplant helps a kidney-transplanted plant gain overall improved health as it improves blood circulation, and helps in controlling blood cholesterol, blood sugar, and body weight.
-Regular exercise increases endurance and improves muscle tone and the functioning of the lung and heart.
+Regular exercise increases endurance and improves muscle tone and the functioning of the lungs and heart.

 Driving: